cypress-io/code-coverage/README.md

 Now the code coverage from spec files will be combined with end-to-end coverage.

+Find example of a just the unit tests and JavaScript source files with collected code coverage in [examples/unit-tests-js](./examples/unit-tests-js).

 ### Alternative for unit tests

 If you cannot use `.babelrc` for some reason (maybe it is used by other tools?), try using the Browserify transformer included with this module in `use-browserify-istanbul` file.